-It should be noted that for 2/3rds of the series LF coauthored with Lieutenant Colonel Dave Grossman.
+It should be noted that two thirds of the series were coauthored by Lieutenant Colonel Dave Grossman.

 The series contains examples of:

 - BFS: Armed tanks with big fancy kukris.

 - Cannibalism Superpower: Aliens eat babies for eternal youth and learning.

 - Cold Sniper: This series weapons are so powerful that one needs armor to protect against ones own guns One-Hit Kill for everything else.